13 Best Easy-to-Use Video Editing Software for Beginners [2023]

 - Move the Video Timeline Slider to the position where you want to split the clip, and then click the Split Icon, which looks like a cutter knife.

-- Once you’ve split the clip, select the portion that you don’t want and then click the Delete key on your keyboard to remove it from the video timeline.
+- Once you’ve split the clip, select the portion that you don’t want and click the Delete key on your keyboard to remove it.

 How to Trim a Clip